-Hiking from Sanahin to Haghpat is one of northern Armenia’s most popular day treks.
-I set off on a crisp, clear autumn day, and was surprised to find myself completely alone throughout the entire journey.
-Except, of course, at the UNESCO World Heritage monasteries themselves, which are increasingly gaining in popularity.
+Hiking from Sanahin to Haghpat monasteries is one of northern Armenia’s most popular day treks.
+I set off on a crisp, clear autumn day and was surprised to find myself alone for the whole journey.
+Except, of course, at the UNESCO World Heritage sites themselves, which are increasingly gaining in popularity.

-Sanahin and Haghpat Monasteries are regular stops on group tours, with numerous visitors even coming from as far as Yerevan.
-But having visited the outstanding Akhtala Monastery the previous day, my expectations were set pretty high.
+Sanahin and Haghpat monasteries are regular stops on group tours, with numerous visitors coming from as far as Yerevan.
+But frankly, Sanahin and Haghpat couldn’t compete with other monasteries I’d seen in Armenia, including nearby Akhtala.

-Unfortunately, Sanahin and Haghpat couldn’t compete with the other monasteries I’d seen in Armenia up to that point, but it didn’t matter.
-The real highlight is the journey itself.
-And it can also be complemented by a slight detour to the scenic Kayan Fortress, which offers some of the Alaverdi region’s most stunning views.
+But that didn’t matter.
+The real highlight was the journey itself.
+And it can also be complemented by a slight detour to the scenic Kayan Fortress, which offers some of the Alaverdi region’s most amazing views.

 In this guide, I’ll be going over the route I took from Sanahin to Haghpat, which is overall a fairly easy and straightforward hike.
-But adding in a visit to the Mikoyan Brothers Museum and Kayan Fortress, hiking from Sanahin to Haghpat is a full-day excursion.
-Just be sure to get to Haghpat before the final 17:00 minibus back to town!
+But by adding in a visit to the Mikoyan Brothers Museum and Kayan Fortress, hiking from Sanahin to Haghpat is a full-day excursion.
+Be careful to make it to Haghpat before the final 17:00 minibus into town!

-I highly recommend checking out the GPS trail map on the Hike Armenia app to accompany you, while the guide below provides plenty of pictures and other additional details.
+I highly recommend checking out the GPS trail map on the Hike Armenia app to accompany you.
+The guide below will cover that basic route, while also providing plenty of pictures and other additional details.